 - Follow-up: “After you get a response, ask ChatGPT to draft the first section of the business plan.
 Tell ChatGPT which details to include or exclude.”

-Writing Effective Prompt for ChatGPT: Why CustomGPT.ai is a Better Choice
+Writing Effective Prompts for CustomGPT.ai

 Uploading Custom Instruction Files